Members of today’s workforce are quickly realizing the benefits of remote work.

 4) Comfort in Learning and Using Digital Tools

 Many organizations’ top reason for not implementing remote work sooner is that they fear that a staff of remote teams can inhibit proper collaboration and communication.
-Surely remote collaboration isn’t as simple as gathering the team to meet in an in-office conference room, but it’s definitely possible.
+Surely remote collaboration isn’t as simple as gathering the team to meet in an in-office conference room, but it’s possible.

 Virtual collaboration is on the rise, and the many modern tools available today allow seamless communication on all fronts, whether it be through video chat, phone conference, or even instant messaging.

 Effective remote workers should be comfortable with project management programs, video conferencing, and company-specific digital platforms.
-Each company has its own tools and methods for getting work done and keeping workers engaged, so it’s important to feel at ease in learning new digital resources.
+Each company has its tools and methods for getting work done and keeping workers engaged, so it’s important to feel at ease in learning new digital resources.

 When starting a new remote role, be sure to familiarize yourself with the organization’s preferred communication tools as soon as possible.